xitiomet/flipperzero-chat-esp32/README.md

 Please note: The GDO0 and GDO2 pins are left unconnected.

-Once you've downloaded the source and properly setup your IDE for flashing, edit the settings.json file in the data directory.
+Once you've downloaded the source and properly setup your IDE for flashing:
+  1. copy "base-settings.json" to "data/settings.json"
+  2. edit the settings.json file in the data directory.
 This will be loaded at startup.

 ```json
 {